 14. NATURE NIGHT TRAIL

 We walked for about 1.5 hours total admiring all of the amazing creatures along the way.
-Let’s just see the bugs are bigger in Panama.
+Let’s just see if the bugs are bigger in Panama.
 If you are interested in this experience I do recommend it.
-Just drop into Hostal La Qhiaand let them know.
-Edgar is so stoked on the creatures and you can tell he really loves that part of being involved at the hostel.
+Just drop into Hostal La Qhia and let them know.
+Edgar is so stoked about the creatures and you can tell he really loves that part of being involved at the hostel.
 It was $25 per person and the only paid tour I did in Santa Fe.
 The rest of the Santa Fe hiking trails were free!